filswan/flink/README.md

 * Chainlink external adapter
 * Data DAO notary

-Blockchain data scanner By building a filecoin data adapter to chainlink oracle.
-It can give other blockchain the capability of validation if a data is onchain.The payment is triggered once the proof that it has been stored on the Filecoin network is relayed from Chainlink oracles.
+Several blockchain scanner aggeragate the data to a unified data provider, the chainlink esternal adapter with the oracle smartcontracs broadcasting the proof to target blockchain networks.
+Data notaries will sign the transaction based the oracle data onchain informtion.The payment is triggered once the proof that it has been stored on the Filecoin network is relayed from Chainlink oracles.

 ### Data aggregator